 Exploitation is defined as the use of another person for your own advantage.
 In the US, many of child sexual exploitation cases involve minors who have no home and find themselves more or fewer captives of adults who either use the children for sex themselves, or for pornographic material to make money.
 Runaways, undocumented immigrants, and children from dysfunctional, and often desperately poor, families are common victims.
-In times like these, it could be wise to consider hiring a child pornography lawyer to discuss your legal options.
+In times like these, it could be wise to consider hiring a Houston exploitation lawyer to discuss your legal options.

 Texas, unlike some other states, has no specific law that prohibits sexual exploitation.
 Instead, several different laws target sex-related activity that may be considered exploitative.